OPEC+ unlikely to agree bigger oil cuts on Sunday, sources say

 As the economic outlook worsened, several members of OPEC+ in April pledged voluntary cuts starting from May, adding to a 2 million barrels per day (bpd) reduction agreed last year.

-Another source said it was too soon to be sure of the outcome on Sunday, with bilateral talks between ministers expected ahead of the meeting.
-A fourth source said the idea of formalising the voluntary cuts as an OPEC+ decision was being looked at.
+In return, OPEC officials and insiders have said the West's money-printing over the last decade has driven inflation and forced oil-producing nations to act to maintain the value of their main export.

+"We will never hesitate to take any decision to achieve more balance and stability (on) the global oil market," Iraq's oil minister Hayan Abdel-Ghani said on arriving in Vienna.

-The surprise announcement in April helped drive oil prices LCOc1 about $9 per barrel higher to above $87 before retreating to trade around $75 on Friday, under pressure from concerns about global economic growth and demand.
+The surprise output announcement in April helped to drive oil prices LCOc1 about $9 per barrel higher to above $87, but they swiftly retreated, under pressure from concerns about global economic growth and demand.
+On Friday, international benchmark Brent LCOc1 was trading around $76.

-Last week, Prince Abdulaziz told investors he said were shorting the oil price to "watch out", which many market watchers interpreted as a warning of additional supply cuts.
+Last week, Prince Abdulaziz said investors who were shorting the oil price should "watch out", which many market watchers interpreted as a warning of additional supply cuts.

 But Russian Deputy Prime Minister Alexander Novak subsequently said he did not expect any new steps from OPEC+ in Vienna, Russian media reported.

+Rapidan Energy Group analysts put the chances of a further cut at 40%.

+"Ministers are determined to avoid a repeat of 2008, when a sudden collapse in global economic and financial stability sent crude prices from over $140 to $35 in six months," they wrote.

-(Reporting by Ahmad Ghaddar, Alex Lawler and Maha El Dahan, editing by Kirsten Donovan)
+(Reporting by Ahmad Ghaddar, Alex Lawler and Maha El Dahan, Writing by Dmitry Zhdannikov; editing by Kirsten Donovan and Barbara Lewis)

 ((alex.lawler@thomsonreuters.com; +44 207 542 4087; Reuters Messaging: alex.lawler.reuters.com@reuters.net))